ManikSheoran/ManikSheoran/README.md

 # 👋 About Me

 Hey there!
-I'm **Manik**, a second-year Information Technology student at IIEST Shibpur, on a thrilling coding journey. 🚀
+I'm **Manik**, a pre-final year Information Technology student at IIEST Shibpur, on a thrilling coding journey. 🚀

 ## 💡 Passion